Minneapolis and Woodbury, MN Estate Planning Lawyers

 When you write your will, there is always an option to leave your estate to your heirs in trust rather than outright.
 This might be because you are worried that someone will take advantage of your spouse financially, or because you feel that your children may not handle a large sum of money appropriately.
 You may also feel that the funds should be used for something specific — perhaps for medical care, college, or just for financial emergencies.
 Increasingly, parents want to simply keep the cash out of their children’s’ hands until the child has reached a certain age where they will be better able to manage these funds for their own benefit.

-I’ve noticed that the age at which an attorney recommends a beneficiary receives his or her windfall is closely correlated to the attorney’s age.
-Younger attorneys are more confident that younger beneficiaries should have their money — often at age thirty-five or so.
-Older attorneys feel otherwise, and will often recommend a final distribution age that is much later, perhaps into a beneficiary’s forties.
+I’ve noticed that the age an attorney recommends for a beneficiary to receive their inheritance often correlates closely with the attorney’s age.
+Younger attorneys tend to be more confident that beneficiaries should have access to their money earlier—often around age thirty-five.
+Older attorneys, on the other hand, frequently suggest a final distribution age that is much later, sometimes extending into the beneficiary’s forties.

 THE APPROPRIATE AGE OF COURSE DEPENDS ON THE BENEFICIARY

 How has the beneficiary managed their money in the past?
-Are there any concerns about substance abuse or gambling?
-Does the beneficiary have alimony or other financial obligations which need to be addressed?
-Does the beneficiary run a business that has a high risk of being sued?
-All these things and more should be considered when determining when (or if) the beneficiary should have ready access to funds from the trust you create in your will.
-I have to admit that I am biased towards a later inheritance age for beneficiaries.
+Are there concerns about substance abuse, gambling, or other financial risks?
+Does the beneficiary have alimony or significant financial obligations that need to be considered?
+Is the beneficiary a business owner with a high risk of being sued?
+These factors and more should be carefully evaluated when deciding when—or if—a beneficiary should have ready access to funds from the trust you create in your will.

 Having worked as a professional trustee for a number of years, I have seen, repeatedly, what happens to younger beneficiaries who receive a windfall of cash.
 There are obviously those that handle it responsibly, but when you are talking about individuals between eighteen and twenty-five, the outcome is not often positive.
 I have seen young people with access to a few hundred-thousand dollars lose the whole thing in a matter of years.
 I have also seen young heirs lose motivation to go to school or to find a job, since they don’t have to work for their financial security.
 You can imagine what their life looks like when the money runs out.